refinedev/refine/documentation/docs/api-reference/antd/migration-guide/v4-to-v5.md

 ### Updating Imports

--   Css files are no longer included in package.
+-   CSS files are no longer included in package.
 Since CSS-in-JS supports importing on demand, the original `styles/antd.less` has also been abandoned.
 If you need to reset some basic styles, please import `@pankod/refine-antd/dist/reset.css`

 ```diff title="App.tsx"
 - import "@pankod/refine-antd/dist/styles.min.css";